 The operating companies pay monthly royalties to the Trust based on their sales of natural gas, sulfur and oil.
-Of these three products, natural gas provided approximately 96% of the total royalties in fiscal 2017.
+Of these three products, natural gas provided approximately 94% of the total royalties in fiscal 2018.
 The amount of royalties paid to the Trust is primarily based on four factors: the amount of gas sold, the price of that gas, the area from which the gas is sold and the exchange rate.

 On approximately the 25th of the months of January, April, July and October, the operating companies calculate the amount of gas sold during the previous calendar quarter and determine the amount of royalties that were payable to the Trust based on those sales.
 The pricing component to this royalty calculation no longer conforms to the same period.
 Due to the delay in the availability of the GBIP, the average GBIP for a three-month period ending two months prior to the end of the relevant calendar quarter is used.
 The average GBIP is increased by a percentage factor depending upon which royalty agreement forms the underlying basis for the royalty calculation.
 This timetable, the determination of the appropriate GBIP, and the percentage factor were set forth in the amendments to the Mobil and OEG Royalty Agreements signed on August 26, 2016.
 The respective royalty amount is divided into thirds and forms the monthly royalty payments to the Trust (payable on the 15th of each month) for the Trust's upcoming fiscal quarter.
 At the same time that the operating companies determine the actual amount of royalties that were payable for the prior calendar quarter, they look at the actual amount of royalties that were paid to the Trust for that period and calculate the difference between what was paid and what was payable.
 Additional amounts payable by the operating companies would be paid immediately and any overpayment would be deducted from the payment for the first month of the following fiscal quarter.
 In March of the following calendar year, an average GBIP for the prior calendar year (weighted on a monthly basis by the respective volume of imported gas) is published.
 In the succeeding calendar year, the operating companies make the final determination of any necessary royalty adjustments for the prior calendar year with a positive or negative adjustment made accordingly.
 Currently, the Trust's German accountants review the royalty calculations on a biennial basis.
+They will begin their examination of the operating companies for 2017-2018 in November 2019 when the final sales figures and the GBIP will be available.

 There are two types of natural gas found within the Oldenburg concession, sweet gas and sour gas.
 Sweet gas has little or no contaminants and needs no treatment before it can be sold.
 Sour gas, in comparison, must be processed at the Grossenkneten desulfurization plant before it can be sold.
 The desulfurization process removes hydrogen sulfide and other contaminants.
 The hydrogen sulfide in gaseous form is converted to sulfur in a solid form and sold separately.
-As needed, EMPG, the operator of the Grossenkneten desulfurization plant, conducts maintenance on the plant, generally during the summer months when demand is lower.
-Historically, sour gas production capacity during the period of maintenance work has been reduced by approximately one-third.
-There was no maintenance conducted during 2016.
-Maintenance was conducted from March 2017 through mid-April 2017.
-The operating companies have informed the Trust that, to promote greater efficiency and cost effectiveness, the production capacity of Grossenkneten was reduced by approximately one-third through the retirement of Unit 3.
-Raw gas input capacity now stands at approximately 400 million cubic feet ("MMcf") per day.
+As needed, EMPG conducts maintenance on the plant generally during the summer months when demand is lower.
+The operating companies informed the Trust that, to promote greater efficiency and cost effectiveness, the production capacity of Grossenkneten was reduced by approximately one-third through the retirement of Unit 3 in April 2017.
+With full operation of the two remaining units, raw gas input capacity stands at approximately 400 million cubic feet ("MMcf") per day.